-Orange County are expected to comply with the CMP Land-Use Coordination analysis by following a process consistent with the CMP TIA guidelines for the purpose of monitoring Orange County's highway system performance.
+Orange County are expected to also comply with the CMP by following a process consistent with the CMP TIA guidelines for the purpose of maintaining Orange County's highway system performance.
 The selected TIA process must be consistently applied to all development projects meeting the adopted trip generation thresholds.
 Traffic impact analyses focus on:

-- Identifying locations where, and the extent to which, trips generated by the proposed project caused CMPHS intersections to exceed their LOS standards; - Assessing feasible mitigation strategies capable of reducing the identified impact, thereby maintaining the LOS standard; and, - Utilizing existing environmental processes and inter jurisdictional forums to conduct cooperative, interjurisdictional discussion when proposed CMP mitigation strategies included modifications to roadway networks beyond the jurisdiction's boundaries; and/or, when a proposed development will increase traffic at CMPHS locations outside the jurisdiction's boundaries.
+- Identifying CMPHS impacts that could result from trips generated by the proposed project; - Assessing feasible mitigation strategies capable of reducing the identified impacts, thereby maintaining the LOS standard; and, - Utilizing existing environmental processes and inter jurisdictional forums to conduct cooperative, interjurisdictional discussion when proposed CMP mitigation strategies include modifications to roadway networks beyond the lead jurisdiction's boundaries; and/or, when a proposed development will increase traffic at CMPHS locations outside the jurisdiction's boundaries.